See also three more recent posts:

 - Policy Analysis in 750 words: Linda Tuhiwai Smith (2012) Decolonizing Methodologies

-Let’s begin with a transition from two other posts: combining theories, and critical policy studies/ the NPF.
+In this post, let’s begin with a transition from two others: combining theories, and critical policy studies/ the NPF.
 Both posts raise the same basic question: what is science?
 This question leads to a series of concerns about the criteria we use to determine which theories are most worthy of our investment, and the extent to which social scientific criteria should emulate those in natural science.

 One set of criteria, which you can find in the ‘policy shootout!’, relates to the methods and principles we might associate with some branches of natural science (and use, for example, to support astronomy but not astrology):

 - A theory’s methods should be explained so that they can be replicated by others.